- VIDEO TUTORIALS

 No. This is an accelerometer-controlled aiming system (ACAS) video camera.
 It was developed by an engineer with expertise in military laser-targeting systems, and is designed for high shock and vibration environments.
 The ShotKam has a patent pending recoil absorption system which is combined with an accelerometer.
 This allows the ShotKam to buffer and only record-to-memory the few seconds before, during, and after the discharge of bows or firearms.
 It records video in HD 1080p at 100 frames per second.

-Does the 156 grams weight include the ShotKam and attachment brackets?
+Does the 5 1/2 ounce weight include the ShotKam and attachment brackets?

 Does the ShotKam require batteries?

 No. The ShotKam has an internal battery which is recharged via the USB port.
 This battery cannot be accessed directly.
-Lithium-ion batteries last 2-4 years (depending on use) and a battery replacement is £30.
+Lithium ion batteries last 2 - 4 years (depending on use) and a battery replacement is $40.

 How does the camera adjust to varying target distances and light conditions?

-The ShotKam has unique light-balancing technology which automatically adjusts the view within approximately a 5 to 100 meter range.
+The ShotKam has unique light-balancing technology which automatically adjusts the view within a 5 to 100 yard range.